You are in the CarrTracks website Picture Gallery.

 The next major change was the addition of automatic block signals and the double track project from San Bernardino, CA to Belen.
 It installed AC automatic block signals Rio Puerco, NM to Suwanee, McCatrys, NM to Horace (near Grants), Baca, NM to Perea in 1913.
 Defiance to Perea, NM 24 miles on double track was completed in 1918.
 Under the original design, there are several areas where the new second track separates from the original line to access easier grades for uphill trains.
 You can still see these segments between Rio Puerco, NM and Suwanee, between Baca and Thoreau, west of the Contennental Divide to Perea, in Kingman Canyon, and in California Bagdad to Klondike plus Cajon to Summit.
 There were two places where one track bridged over the other.
 The one in California is just south of Victorville at Frost.
 The other which was west of Ash Fork was abandoned when the Crookton Cutoff was completed in 1960.
 For trains to be aligned properly to take advantage of these track segments, the railroad operated left hand from Belen to Pineveta (the flyover west of Ash Fork), the right hand to Frost, and then left hand into San Bernardino.

 In 1943, CTC was added between Belen and Mountainair.
 In 1944, a second track was added from Texico through Clovis to Melrose and from Vaughn east to Joffre, then CTC was installed between Mountainair and Vaughn.
 In 1945 CTC was extended east from Yeso to Melrose.
-The line east of Belen was under the New Mexico Division and the dispatchers were in Clovis until they moved to Albuquerque in 1989.
+The line east of Belen was under the New Mexico Division and those dispatchers were in Clovis until they moved to Albuquerque in 1989.
 The line west of Belen was under the Albuquerque Division and the dispatchers were in Winslow until 1990.
 The installation of CTC from Belen to West Defiance was completed in 1984.